sgl-project/ome/charts/ome-serving/README.md

 ## Features

 - **Auto-detection**: Model architecture, transformers version, size range, and served name are automatically detected from the model name
-- **176 Models**: Built-in registry supports Qwen, Llama, DeepSeek, Mistral, Gemma, Phi, and more
+- **165 Models**: Built-in registry supports Qwen, Llama, DeepSeek, Mistral, Gemma, Phi, and more
 - **Simplified Storage**: Use `hfModelId` for HuggingFace or `oci` for OCI Object Storage
 - **Scope Options**: Create ClusterBaseModel (cluster-wide) or BaseModel (namespace-scoped)
+- **PD Mode**: Support for Prefill-Decode disaggregated serving with `pdMode: true`

 ## Installation